 The contents of stdin can name cloud URLs and wildcards of cloud URLs.

-Note that gsutil rm will refuse to remove files from the local file system.
-For example this will fail:
+gsutil rm refuses to remove files from the local file system.

 gsutil rm *.txt